Bilbao tram

 The Bilbao tram (Bilboko tranbia, Tranvía de Bilbao) is a tram system in Bilbao, Basque Country, Spain.
 Operated by Euskotren under the brand Euskotren Tranbia (which also manages the tram system in Vitoria-Gasteiz), it comprises a single 7.8 km line, inaugurated on 18 December 2002 and last extended on 25 March 2022.

-The factor leading its creation was to improve Bilbao's railway network; the tram serves neighborhoods that do not have metro or Cercanías stations.
+The factor leading its creation was to improve Bilbao's railway network; the tram serves neighbourhoods that do not have metro or Cercanías stations.
 Also, the line goes through important tourist and cultural spots, like the Guggenheim Museum Bilbao.
 It offers connections with the Bilbao metro, Euskotren Trena and Cercanías Bilbao.

 History

 The EuskoTran brand (currently known as Euskotren Tranbia) was conceived in order to improve the railway services in Bilbao, and to serve neighborhoods and areas unattended by the Bilbao metro or Cercanías Bilbao.
 It took 15 years of studies and research to contemplate the need of a tram in the city.

 The construction of the first phase of the line started in May 1999.
 The first six stops were opened on 18 December 2002 by Juan José Ibarretxe, lehendakari of the Basque Country at the time.
 Between 2003 and 2004 four new stops were opened.

 In 2008 a proposal was made to expand the line with three more stops.
 The construction of two of the three stops (the last one being ultimately discarded) started in 2010.
 The two stops (called Basurto and La Casilla) were inaugurated on 25 April 2012.

 On 25 March 2022, the line was extended from Atxuri to Bolueta using the former Euskotren Trena alignment between Kukullaga and Atxuri; disused since 2019 when all train services where rerouted through line 3 of the metro.